Indiana women open March Madness with rout of Tennessee Tech

 UP NEXT

-The Hoosiers will be chasing their third-straight Sweet 16 appearance in front of an Assembly Hall crowd that could be even bigger — and louder — than Saturday.
+The Hoosiers will be chasing their third-straight Sweet 16 appearance Monday night in front of a crowd that could be even bigger — and louder — than the thousands at Assembly hall on Saturday.